rtomas/key-kiss/README.md

 # key-kiss

---- created for ETHglobal Online Hackathon '23 ---

 Welcome to 'key-kiss' (key keep it safe/secure)

 A more secure way to store your private key, preventing your funds from being stolen if someone finds your 12-word paper.